-Assistance available through Dover's Welfare office, CAP
+Mortgage, rent assistance available through Welfare office and CAP

 The state has authorized \$35 million from the CARES Act Coronavirus Relief Fund to support those in need of housing assistance as a result of COVID-19.
 Funds are available through New Hampshire's five Community Action Program (CAP) agencies.